pen-x/reading-notes/Professional C# 6 and .NET Core 1.0.md

         double* pD2 = (double*)1243300;
         long L = pD1-pD2;               // gives the result 3 (=24/sizeof(double))
         ```
     - C# defines an arrow operator -> that enables you to access members of structs through pointers.
+    - It is not possible to create **pointers to classes** because during garbage collection, the garbage collector might move object to a new location.
+The solution is to use the **fixed** keyword, which tells the garbage collector that there may be pointers referencing members of certain objects, so those objects must not be moved.
+        ```csharp
+        var myObject = new MyClass();
+        fixed (long* pObject = &(myObject.X))
+        {
+            // do something
+        }
+        ```

 7. **Platform Invoke**: To reuse an unmanaged library that doesn’t contain COM objects—it contains only exported functions—you can use Platform Invoke (P/Invoke).
 With P/Invoke, the CLR loads the DLL that includes the function that should be called and marshals the parameters.